 Health Insurance

-It is Tulane University’s policy that all study abroad participants maintain domestic medical insurance in the U.S. even when abroad and provided with international coverage through GeoBlue Worldwide.
+It is Tulane University’s policy that all study abroad participants maintain domestic medical insurance in the U.S. even when abroad and provided with international insurance coverage provided by Tulane.
 Students can use their domestic policy for pre-departure check-ups as well as any medical needs should they return to the U.S. prior to the end of the term.
-Insurance coverage needed may be obtained through the Tulane student health insurance program as they are considered matriculated students, or they can obtain other insurance as long as it meets the guidelines by the University for necessary coverage.
-If you purchase other insurance, you will need to waive the Tulane-sponsored Student Health Insurance Plan (T-SHIP) by the waiver deadline.
-For more information please see the Campus Health web site.
+Insurance coverage needed may be obtained through the Tulane student health insurance program (T-SHIP) as they are considered matriculated students, or they can obtain other insurance as long as it meets the guidelines by the University for necessary coverage.
+If you purchase other insurance, you will need to waive the Tulane-sponsored Student Health Insurance Plan (T-SHIP) by the Tulane waiver deadline.
+For more information, please see the Campus Health web site.

-For billable and estimated additional expenses, please see the budget sheet on the Freeman Abroad program brochure page.
+For billable and estimated additional expenses unique to each program, please see the budget sheet on the Freeman Abroad individual program brochure page.
 Some countries (e.g., Australia, France, Hong Kong, Singapore, Switzerland) require that students participating in study abroad programs purchase local health insurance in that country.
 Students are responsible for purchasing this insurance if it is a requirement for the country where they will be studying.
 The estimated cost is included in the budget sheet on the Freeman Abroad program brochure page.

 Tulane Academic Fee